 Container #3 will contain the smaller pieces that aren’t quite as pleasing to the eye.

 The bones then go into a pot for making broth.
 You may use a stew pot, crockpot, or pressure cooker for broth.

 If you had a roasted bird, let the bones cook for about an hour and then take them out of the water to pull off any additional meat.
 Roasted birds don’t usually release all of the meat when taking it off the carcass the first time.
 This hour in the hot water does the job and you’ll get 1/4 to 1/2 cup additional meat at the end of the hour.
 This meat goes in container #2 (see above).
 The bones then go back in the pot to continue cooking into nutrient-rich bone broth.

 Not sure how to make bone broth?
 Here’s the method I use most often.
 Using this method, you’ll get three batches of stock from one carcass!
 Now that is really stretching a chicken.

-Your 1 whole chicken is now 4 meals plus 3 batches of broth!
+Your one whole chicken is now four meals plus three batches of broth!

 I’ll be back next week with recipes and ideas for using your reserved chicken and broth.

 How to you make the most of a whole chicken?
 Share in the comments.